Samuel-VandePut/LASoT-Experiment/README.md

 ## What can I do now?

 With the help off the LASoT plugin and the [usage indications](https://github.com/SamuelVandePut/LASoT) try to improve the tests suite based on the informations incorporated into the code about the survived mutations.
+This experiment consists also of a code reading exercice.
+You have to understand at a general level what the tested method do.
+These are implemented with commentaries.

 > Quick start :